-Enhancing use of citizens monitoring and other opportunities: Citizen science and nontraditional partner monitoring in the watershed is expected to assist in understanding local to regional-level spatial distributions of hot spots for nutrients, sediments, contaminants and biology that can be used to guide targeting for limited resources in managing restoration efforts.
+Community science and nontraditional partner monitoring in the watershed is expected to assist in understanding local to regional-level spatial distributions of hot spots for nutrients, sediments, contaminants and biology that can be used to guide targeting for limited resources in managing restoration efforts.
 Incorporating new partners with advanced technology and related protocols for assessing Bay-wide scales of conditions at high resolution are further being pursued (e.g., NASA evaluations of satellite imagery for water clarity related measures).
-New science on monitoring (e.g., Bever et al. 2018) proposes alternative monitoring strategies that could be adopted if adequate in situ technology are being proposed and pursued through the GIT-funding process.
+New science on monitoring (e.g., Bever et al. 2018) proposes alternative monitoring strategies that could be adopted if adequate in situ technology to obtain measurement profiles in the Bay in real time can be achieved.
+Pilot studies of such technology are being proposed and pursued through the GIT-funding process.

-The CBP partnership conducts annual monitoring of river flow to the Bay to help explain yearly changes in DO, clarity/SAV, and chlorophyll-a conditions.
+The CBP partnership conducts annual monitoring of river flow to the Bay to help explain yearly changes in dissolved oxygen, clarity/SAV, and chlorophyll-a conditions.
 Living resources monitoring is used to assess changes in populations of lower trophic levels (SAV and invertebrates) and fisheries (crabs, oysters and selected finfish species) that are dependent on habitat conditions.
-The CBP nontidal water quality monitoring program monitors nutrient and sediment at 115 sites in the watershed to help document and understand the factors affecting the response to management practices.
+The CBP nontidal water quality monitoring program monitors nutrient and sediment at 123 sites in the watershed to help document and understand the factors affecting the response to management practices.
 Some of the enhanced monitoring efforts are mentioned below.